 Abbots of this period are recorded as Berthun (c705), Winwaldus (733) and Wulfeth (751).

-714 John retired from his bishopric and came to this monastery where, according to St. Bede in ‘The Ecclesiastical History of the English People’, completed in 731: ‘He wished to finish his life in a manner pleasing to God’.
+714 John retired from his bishopric and retired to this monastery where, according to St. Bede in ‘The Ecclesiastical History of the English People’, completed in 731: ‘He wished to finish his life in a manner pleasing to God’.

 721 John died and Bede tells us that he was buried in the “Chapel of St Peter”.